Buitrago del Lozoya

 Buitrago del Lozoya (/es/) is a municipality of the autonomous community of Madrid in central Spain.
 It belongs to the comarca of Sierra Norte.
-The town is one of the few in the community that have maintained its walls, which are of Moorish origin (11th century) and have been restored in the 15th century.
+The town is one of the few in the community that have maintained its walls, which are of Moorish origin (11th century) and were restored in the 15th century.
 It lies on a peninsula surrounded by the Lozoya river.